-Music is my passion and has always been a big part of my life!
-Over the decades, I have had much experience playing a wide range of different instruments.
-Such as the steelpan, drum-kit, tabla, djembe, percussion, flute, didgeridoo and bansuri.
+Music has always been a big part of my life, with experience playing a wide range of instruments.
+Such as steelpan, drum-kit, tabla, djembe, mixed percussion, flute, didgeridoo and bansuri.

 In recent years, I have dedicated myself to playing the handpan.
 A relatively new instrument, developed at the turn of the century and based on the Trinidadian steelpan.